Authors

 Submission guidelines

 Please review the below article type specifications including the required article lengths, illustrations, table limits and reference counts.
-The word count excludes the title page, abstract, tables, acknowledgements, contributions and references.
+The word count excludes the abstract, tables, acknowledgements, contributions and references.
 Manuscripts should be as succinct as possible.
-Title pages should be uploaded as a separate file under the designation “supplementary file for Editor’s only”.
 For further support when making your submission please refer to the resources available on the BMJ Author Hub.
 Here you will find information on writing and formatting your research through to the peer review process.
 You may also wish to use the language editing and translation services provided by BMJ Author Services.
 We encourage authors who wish to submit a case report to submit as an Image in clinical practice article.

 Editorial